petroemil/Rx.Book/Draft.md

 #### FromEventPattern

-An other good candidate to convert to Rx stream is the .NET event.
+Another good candidate to convert to Rx stream is the .NET event.

 Most cases when you have to deal with events they have a typical signature that looks something like `(object sender, EventArgs args)`.
 As long as the event follows this signature, you can use a simplified way to convert these events to observables, like this: